JuliaHealth/PubMedMiner.jl/README.md

 <!-- [![Build Status](https://travis-ci.org/bcbi/PubMedMiner.jl.svg?branch=master)](https://travis-ci.org/bcbi/PubMedMiner.jl) -->

+*NOTE: This package is in a state of flux and currently just supports the [PubMed Miner Web App](https://bcbi.brown.edu/pubmedminer) - DO NOT USE*

 This package provides a set of tools and examples to study co-occurrences/comorbidities in PubMed/Medline articles based on MeSH descriptors and UMLS concepts

 ## Installation